plblum/jivs/docs/Learning_Jivs/Server_Pages/Server_pages_workflow_page_save.md

 `getSavedState()` returns an opaque string.
 Application code should submit and return that string without inspecting or modifying its contents.

-> A form submission now mixes Model-oriented fields with Jivs internal data.
-This can make it harder for server code to build the Model from the request body because not every submitted name and value belongs to the Model.
-The `_jivs` prefix makes Jivs transport fields easy to recognize and exclude from Model construction and validation.
+> The request contains the form’s application fields along with Jivs transport data.
+The `_jivs` prefix makes the transport fields easy for server code to recognize and exclude from normal application processing.

 The application can then submit the form through its normal server-page mechanism.